Bayesian inference for aggregated Hawkes processes: Aggregated Hawkes process

-To improve the computational efficiency of the algorithm, we avoid evaluating the conditional probability above potential parent events $j$ that precede event $i$ by an unrealistically long amount of time.
-We do so by truncating this multinomial distribution to events $j$ for which $(t_i - t_j)$ is below the $99+^{th}$ quantile of the Exponential($\beta$) distribution.
+In principle, this conditional probability would have to be evaluated for all $j$ for which $j < i$, which can be computationally burdensome.
+We improve the computational efficiency of the algorithm by avoiding evaluating this conditional probability for potential parent events $j$ that precede event $i$ by an unrealistically long amount of time, which are deemed too distant in time to serve as a parent event.
+We do so by setting this conditionally probability to 0 for $j \in \{1, 2, \dots, i-1\}$ if $(t_i - t_j)$ is above the $99+^{th}$ quantile of the Exponential($\beta$) distribution in the excitation function.
+The details of the truncation and the analysis on its performance are presented in \cref{a: subsec: truncation}.

 We use a Metropolis-Hasting step to sample $\beta$ from its posterior conditional distribution.
 Specifically, we propose value $\beta'$ from a normal distribution with mean $\beta^c$ and standard deviation $\sigma_\beta$, where superscripts $c$ denotes the current value and $'$ denotes the proposed value.
 We accept the move with probability